 The following itinerary describes a range of sites which we plan to visit.
-At the time of publication (August 2020) most visits had been confirmed.
-While several are accessible to the public, others require special permission which may only be confirmed closer to the tour’s departure in 2021.
+At the time of publication (July 2021) most visits had been confirmed.
+While several are accessible to the public, others require special permission which may only be confirmed closer to the tour’s departure.

 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours and confirmation of private visits.
 Participants will receive a final itinerary, together with their tour documents, prior to departure.
 The tour includes meals indicated in the detailed itinerary where: B=breakfast, L=lunch and D=dinner.